-Report: For this policy, the report is about an allegation of discrimination and harassment communicated to the Office of Civil Rights Compliance.
+Report: For this policy, the report is about an allegation of discrimination and harassment communicated to the Compliance Officer.
 A report will prompt the OCRC to notify a Complainant about supportive measures and the process to file a formal complaint, but it does not prompt an investigation.
 A report is not required to be in writing and can be filed by a third party.
 A report can include an oral report, written report, personal observation, a media post, anonymous report, or other various means.